Beyond Prefixes: Graph-as-Memory Cross-Attention for Knowledge Graph Completion with Large Language Models: Experiments

-Our selection of baselines covers a wide spectrum of representative methods, from traditional KGE models to the latest LLM-based approaches.
-Many results are directly cited from the SSQR~\cite{lin2025selfsupervised} and Kopa~\cite{zhang2024making} to maintain consistency.
+\paragraph{Baselines.} Our selection of baselines covers a wide spectrum of representative methods, from traditional KGE models to the latest LLM-based approaches.
+Many results are directly cited from the SSQR~\cite{lin2024self}, Kopa~\cite{zhang2024making} and GLTW~\cite{gltw2025} to maintain consistency.

-\textbf{For Link Prediction:} We compare against (1) \textit{Emb-based Methods}: TransE~\cite{bordes2013translating}, CompGCN~\cite{vashishth2020composition}, AdaProp~\cite{zhang2024adaprop}, MA-GNN~\cite{xu2023double}, TCRA~\cite{guo2024time}, and DiffusionE~\cite{ca2024diffusione}; (2) \textit{LLM-based Methods}: KICGPT~\cite{wei2023kicgpt}, CSProm-KG-CD~\cite{li2023csprom}, ARR~\cite{chen2024arr}, KG-FIT~\cite{jiang2024kgfit}, MKGL~\cite{guo2024mkgl}, SSQR-LLaMA2~\cite{lin2024selfsupervised}.
+\textbf{For Link Prediction.} We compare against (1) \textit{Emb-based Methods}: TransE~\cite{bordes2013translating}, CompGCN~\cite{vashishth2020composition}, AdaProp~\cite{zhang2024adaprop}, MA-GNN~\cite{xu2023double}, TCRA~\cite{guo2024time}, and DiffusionE~\cite{ca2024diffusione}; (2) \textit{LLM-based Methods}: KICGPT~\cite{kicgpt}, CSProm-KG-CD~\cite{li2023csprom}, ARR~\cite{chen2024arr}, KG-FIT~\cite{jiang2024kgfit}, MKGL~\cite{guo2024mkgl}, SSQR-LLaMA2~\cite{lin2024self}.

-\textbf{For Triple Classification:} We compare against (1) \textit{Emb-based Methods}: TransE~\cite{bordes2013translating}, DistMult~\cite{yang2014embedding}, ComplexE~\cite{trouillon2016complex}, and RotatE~\cite{sun2019rotate}; (2) \textit{LLM-based Methods}: KG-LLaMA~\cite{yao2023exploring}, KG-Alpaca~\cite{yao2023exploring}, KOPA~\cite{zhang2024making}, and SSQR-LLaMA2~\cite{lin2024selfsupervised}.
+\textbf{For Triple Classification.} We compare against (1) \textit{Emb-based Methods}: TransE~\cite{bordes2013translating}, DistMult~\cite{yang2014embedding}, ComplexE~\cite{trouillon2016complex}, and RotatE~\cite{sun2019rotate}; (2) \textit{LLM-based Methods}: KG-LLaMA~\cite{yao2023exploring}, KG-Alpaca~\cite{yao2023exploring}, KOPA~\cite{zhang2024making}, and SSQR-LLaMA2~\cite{lin2024self}.